OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 ### The Expansion Header

 <!-- [//]: # (breakout of the Omega's GPIOs, can be connected to other circuits directly, or can use Omega expansions) -->
 The Expansion Header is a convenient tool that gives you easy access to the Omega's GPIOs, and allows you to connect Onion Expansions directly.
-The Expansion Header is labelled to show you what GPIO is connected to each section.
+The Expansion Header is labelled to show you what GPIO is connected to each header.

+It follows the same layout as the Expansion Header found on the Expansion Dock and Power Dock.

 <!-- #### Detailed Pinout -->